enuesaa/difii/README.md

 **Work in progress...**
 # difii
-A cli tool to inspect diffs interactively.
+A CLI tool to inspect diffs interactively.

 ## Usage
 ```bash